What should be the pH value of drinking water?

 Basically, the pH value is a good indicator of whether water is hard or soft.
 The pH of pure water is 7.
 In general, water with a pH lower than 7 is considered acidic, and with a pH greater than 7 is considered basic.
 The normal range for pH in surface water systems is 6.5 to 8.5, and the pH range for groundwater systems is between 6 to 8.5.
 Alkalinity is a measure of the capacity of the water to resist a change in pH that would tend to make the water more acidic.
 The measurement of alkalinity and pH is needed to determine the corrosiveness of the water.

 Consuming excessively acidic or alkaline water is harmful, warns the Environmental Protection Agency (EPA).
-Drinking water must have a pH value of 6.5-8.5 to fall within EPA standards, and they further note that even within the acceptable pH range, slightly high- or low-pH water can be unappealing for several reasons.
+Drinking water must have a pH value of 6.5-8.5 to fall within EPA standards, and they further note that even within the acceptable pH range, slightly high- or low-pH water intake calculator can be unappealing for several reasons.

 High-pH water has a slippery feel, tastes a bit like baking soda, and may leave deposits on fixtures, according to the EPA website.
 Low-pH water, on the other hand, may have a bitter or metallic taste, and may contribute to fixture corrosion.